natgo/wt-wiki-scraper/wikitext-transpiled/ground/2C%20bis.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|Schneider 155 C (155 mm)}}

 The 2C bis has a 155 mm Schneider howitzer in its two man cast turret.
 Its velocity is extremely low and its reload rate is abysmal.
+The armament takes time and practice to utilize effectively, especially with its horrible shell velocity and curved trajectory.
+So, engaging targets further than 300 meters can take some practice.
+Given the extreme shell drop, the cannon often needs to aim up a lot to hit targets at normal fighting distance (~500m), but it just happens to have very limited elevation angle (+10°), severely limiting the cannon's effective range.

+This cannon is housed inside a front turret that gets obstructed by the commander's position behind, preventing the gun to aim towards the rear.
+Thus it is important to angle the hull such that the turret's firing arc contains all dangerous directions within.

-The armament takes time and practice to utilize effectively, especially with its limited elevation and depression angles.
-However, with 7.7 kg of explosive filler, the Mle1915 shell will obliterate whatever it touches at the BR of the 2C bis.
+On the plus side, with 7.7 kg of explosive filler, the Mle1915 shell will obliterate whatever it touches at the BR of the 2C bis, and even many way more advanced tanks.
 As long as the shell makes contact anywhere, it is almost guaranteed to knock a vehicle out.
 Open-topped vehicles can even be knocked out by splash damage, as this is basically an artillery piece on tracks.
+Lastly, the gun has a good -10° gun depression, allowing it to fight on hills with relative ease.

 {| class="wikitable" style="text-align:center" width="100%"
 |-